YuchenZhangU/MDnotePublic/Remember/Git.md

 # show insert/delete lines count of each line
 git log --stat

-# see who has done what commit
+# see who has done what commit (groups each commit by author and displays the first line of each commit message.)
-git shortlog
+git shortlog # sort by user name git shortlog # sort by number of commit

 # graph of all branch with decorate of branch/tag/HEAD
 git log  --all --decorate --oneline --graph